-Vision Intelligence solutions use the latest innovation in Neural Networks that are trained with examples of pictures and videos of humans wearing safety gear just like the human Brain.
+Vision Intelligence solutions use the latest innovation in Neural Networks that are trained with examples of pictures and videos of humans wearing safety gear just like the human brain.
 With the ability to monitor security camera footage, the solution will accurately identify hardhats, visibility vests, work goggles, etc., making workforce safety and compliance extremely viable.
 Workers without prerequisite safety equipment or protective gear will be identified and real-time notification/alert will be sent to the safety manager.

-With the help of the cutting-edge Vision Intelligence model, we can track and classify activities performed by workforce in the workplace.
+With the help of the cutting-edge Vision Intelligence model, we can track and classify activities performed by the workforce in the workplace.
 The computer vision technology will be able to monitor and capture the data of real-life activities of the workforce such as bending, lifting, pushing, pulling, moving, sitting, etc. These activities can be tabulated to measure employee chances of repetitive stress, physical pain and injuries etc.

 4. Object Recognition